kpecsok98/Worcester-Greenspace/README.md

 ![Kyle's cool map](images/Worcester_EJ_all_greenspace_Plot.PNG)

-Now we'll create a geodataframe of greenspaces within Worcester EJ CBGs that only fulfill some criteria.
+Now we'll create a GeoDataFrame of green spaces within Worcester EJ CBGs that only fulfill some criteria.

 ```Python
 # Clip the Worcester greenspace file within the Worcester Environmental Justice block groups with some criteria file
 Worcester_EJ_some_greenspace = gpd.clip(Worcester_greenspace, Worcester_EJ_some)
 ```

-Type the code below to see what the geodataframe looks like mapped.
+Type the code below to see what the GeoDataFrame looks like mapped.
 ```Python
 # Create a map of Worcester greenspace that's within Environmental Justice block groups with some criteria
 Worcester_EJ_some_greenspace.plot(column='TOWN_ID', color='grey', figsize=(16,8));